thehimalayanleo/thehimalayanleo.github.io/index.md

 ---

 Hello!
 I am Ajinkya Mulay, a Research Scientist at Meta.
-I recently defended my Ph.D. in the Electrical and Computer Engineering Department at Purdue University under the guidance of Prof. Xiaojun Lin.
+I defended my Ph.D. in 2024 from the Electrical and Computer Engineering Department at Purdue University under the guidance of Prof. Xiaojun Lin.
 My Ph.D. research focuses on developing theoretical results for exact basis recovery in the context of Differential Privacy and Federated Learning for sparse models in the under-determined domain.
 My other research work spans the fields of Computational Social Sciences, Adversarial Robustness, and their relation to privacy.
 Some of my notable research/industry experiences have been at Facebook (Meta) and the University of Tokyo.

 Please find the list of my publications under [the research page](/research/) and my CV under [the CV page](/cv/).
-If you're curious about my other software projects, check out the [*curious page*](/curious/) <em>(inactive until early next year)</em>.
+If you're curious about my other software projects, check out the [*curious page*](https://www.thecuriositypage.com/).

 ## Updates: ##

+* Nov 2025: My personal interests rely on developing small efficient frontier models that can capcture human reasoning capabilities with parameters that can easily run on most home hardware.
+Most of my topics will focus on such architectures.

+* Nov 2025: Started studying AI safety deeply, mainly the Technical AI safety course at BlueDot Impact.
+Happy to chat more.

 * June 2024: I officially defended my PhD on the topic of “Differentially Private Federated Learning Algorithms for Sparse Basis Recovery.”